 I enjoyed the Cape Fear Highland Games last year, when they came through in the spring.
 This year it has been moved to fall (Sept 30, 2017).
 The event features athletes competing in historical Highland games, with activities, food, drink and shopping available.
 That’s if you can walk away from the log (ahem… tree) toss.
 Kids under 10 are free to get in, making this much more reasonable than many events, if you have young children.
 Get tickets ahead of time to save an extra $5 per person.
 (At the door, tickets are $15)

 The Cape Fear Highland Games helps provide support to the MARSOC foundation (Also called the Marine Raider Foundation) which helps support active and medically retired MARSOC (Marine Special Operations Command) personnel and their families.

 *2018 Highland games will be September 29th

 The Brushy Mountain Apple Festival, Wilkesboro NC

-Maybe its coming from NY, where we spend our falls doing hayrides in Apple orchard instead of next to corn mazes, but I was excited about The Brushy Mountain Apple Festival just from the name.
+Maybe its coming from NY, where we spend our falls doing hayrides in Apple orchards instead of next to corn mazes, but I was excited about The Brushy Mountain Apple Festival just from the name.
 Once I actually looked it up though?
 Well, there was no doubt it was being added to my Fall Bucket list.
 Full of rich Appalachian Heritage, the Apple festival has 400+ arts and crafts vendors, and 100 food concessions.
 Highlighted throughout the festival are Appalachian crafts such as quilting, wood carving and soap making.
 There are four stages featuring several different types of music, and to add to the entertainment, there will be cloggers, rope skippers, square dancers and more.
 All of this alongside locally grown apples, apple cider and dried apples.

 The Harry Potter Festival, Philadelphia PA